VISIT US IN BOSTON

 NOW PICKING Apples, Pumpkins, Potatoes, Ornamental Corn, Zinnias, and Japanese Lanterns!

 Call the store for the most up-to-date picking conditions and our latest “Fresh-Air” Packages!

-Our Doors are OPEN
+Our Donuts are Award-Winning!

 Red Apple Farm is a fourth generation family farm located in Phillipston, MA.